Information for Students

 Application Process: Externships can be found via Chicago-Kent’s extensive legal network.
 For information on how to do this, follow our document on How to Apply for a Legal Externship Placement.
 Students can find their own externships through 12twenty*, the Career Services Management System.
 Newly posted externships will also be featured below and in The Record.

-Once a student has secured an externship, he or she must apply to the externship program by (1) informing Professor Decatorsmith via email (jdecator@kentlaw.iit.edu) and (2) filling out this Google Form.
+Once a student has secured an externship, he or she must apply to the externship program by (1) informing Professor Decatorsmith via email (jdecator@kentlaw.iit.edu) and (2) filling out this Form.
 This information allows us to keep track of student placements as well as give us the information needed to reach out to firms and confirm student placement, as well as discuss our expectations with regard to the student's supervision.

-Note: Before you apply, be certain you are able to commit 16 hours/week during the fall and spring semesters, or 32 hours/week in the summer, as well as attend the weekly classroom component and other requirements of the course during the semester.
+Note: Before you apply, be certain you are able to commit 16 hours/week during the fall and spring semesters, or 32 hours/week in the summer, as well as attend the in person weekly classroom component and other requirements of the course during the semester.
 If you have any questions about the program, please contact Professor Jon Decatorsmith (jdecator@kentlaw.iit.edu).

 LEGAL EXTERNSHIP OPPORTUNITIES